casperstorm/shine/README.md

 Shine is a app cryptocurrency news aggregator for iOS and Android.
 Currently using data from [cryptopanic.com](https://cryptopanic.com/), provided through their API.

+## Current state
+Shine is currently working on both platforms with a few issues here and there.
+Once all the small issues has been fixed, it will be released to AppStore and Google Play Store.

+It will stay as a open source project.

 ## Running
 ```
 git clone git@github.com:casperstorm/shine.git